Travel to Hida and Takayama③ Takayama and Hidafurukawa

-After you go straight on the street in front of the station and walk for 10mins, you arrive at the main tourist spots.
+After you go straight to the street in front of the station and walk for 10mins, you arrive at the main tourist spots.
 You cross the bridge on your way there.

 1 Kominka(古民家) cafe

-This time I walked for 5 minutes and stopped by at a kominka cafe, that is a renovated old Japanese-style house, on my way there and ate Japanese sweets, “zenzai”.
+This time I walked for 5 minutes and stopped by at a kominka cafe, which is a renovated old Japanese-style house, on my way there and ate Japanese sweets, “zenzai”.

 Inside of the café is clean and modern, you can relax with a cup of green tea or roasted green tea and sweets.